LarsBesselmann/WCA-EJA-GettingStarted/README.md

         mvn clean package

-4. Expand the list of targets and select **Java 17** or **Java21** based on your environment.
+4. Expand the list of targets and select your target Java based on your environment.
 In this case, you will use **Java 17**.

      <kbd>![](./images/media/ModResorts_Upgrade_Panel_02.png)</kbd>

-5. Once you have selected a target Java, the **Build and Analyze** button gets enabled.
+5. Once you have selected a target Java, the **Build and analyze** button gets enabled.

      <kbd>![](./images/media/ModResorts_Upgrade_Panel_03.png)</kbd>

-6. Click the **Build and Analyze** button to analyze the application for target Java 17 (in this case).
+6. Click the **Build and analyze** button to analyze the application for target Java 17 (in this case).
 After a few moments you should see the issues.
-There are two issues with an auto fix, and one issue with a watsonx Code Assistant assisted fix:
+There are two issues with an automated fix and one issue with an assisted fix:

      <kbd>![](./images/media/ModResorts_Upgrade_Panel_04.png)</kbd>

 #### Upgrade: Test the application on the target Java before upgrading

-1. At this point you can run ModResorts in a Java 17 or Java 21 environment to observe how the application is not functioning correctly **BEFORE** you fix the Java upgrade issues.
+1. At this point you can run ModResorts in a Java 17 environment to observe how the application is not functioning correctly **BEFORE** you fix the Java upgrade issues.

     a.
-Start the application using the **LIBERTY DASHBOARD**  in the side panel.
+To start Liberty, open the **LIBERTY DASHBOARD** in the side panel, right-click on **MODRESORTS** and select **Start**.

      <kbd>![](./images/media/UpgradeJava_Start_Liberty.png)</kbd>

     b.
-Monitor the **terminal window** and wait until Liberty has been started.
+Monitor the **Terminal window** and wait until Liberty has been started.

      <kbd>![](./images/media/UpgradeJava_Start_Liberty-Output.png)</kbd>